brianglass/anastasis/files/26_september.md

 **Troparia**

-**F**or what is good, my soul,<span style="mso-spacerun: yes">  </span>be zealous, keep far from wickedness through the harmony of godly deeds, for you have GodÂ’s Mother who intercedes for you as protection of all and who cannot be put to shame, for she is compassionate and loves humankind.
+**F**or what is good, my soul,<span style="mso-spacerun: yes">  </span>be zealous, keep far from wickedness through the harmony of godly deeds, for you have God’s Mother who intercedes for you as protection of all and who cannot be put to shame, for she is compassionate and loves humankind.

 **E**ver pure Bearer of God you released humanity from the bond of the ancient condemnation; therefore I implore you, release every bond of wickedness of my heart, binding me with the divine love of the Creator.

-**D**eck my heart, made gloomy by the dishonour of offences, with radiance, Mother of God, who gave birth to the splendour of the FatherÂ’s glory,<a href="#_ftn63" id="_ftnref63"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[63]</span></a> and make me a partaker of everlasting glory, that with faith I may glorify you.
+**D**eck my heart, made gloomy by the dishonour of offences, with radiance, Mother of God, who gave birth to the splendour of the Father’s glory,<a href="#_ftn63" id="_ftnref63"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[63]</span></a> and make me a partaker of everlasting glory, that with faith I may glorify you.

 **Of the Saint.
 Same Irmos.**